 - Poor hygiene

 - Bacterial or fungal infections

-In other cases, dogs that are exposed to contaminated or toxic substances that enter through the eyes, mouth or nose are also at risk of getting a staph infection.
+In other cases, dogs that are exposed to contaminated or toxic substances that enter through the eyes, mouth, or nose are also at risk of getting a staph infection.
 Basically, anything that causes your dog’s immune system to work harder to fight off the bacteria can create an ideal situation for the opportunistic spread of staph.

 Symptoms of Staph Infection in Dogs

 The symptoms of staph infections in dogs can vary, depending on the severity and location of the affected area.
 Typical symptoms will be the most noticeable locally or regionally, near the wound.
 However, the bacteria can spread to the other parts of a dog’s body, especially if untreated.
-If your dog has a staph infection, they might appear lethargic, experience a loss of appetite, and become feverish.
+If your dog has a staph infection, it might appear lethargic, experience a loss of appetite, and become feverish.

 Signs of a staph skin infection usually include:

 - Hair Loss

 If staph has infected the internal organs, there will be more serious signs of sickness that could include:

 Regardless of the type of staph infection, if it remains untreated, it can lead to more serious issues like blood poisoning and even death!
 If you think your dog might have a staph infection, it’s best to consult with a veterinarian as soon as possible.